 • Question: Why were Virginia City miners known as "Comstockers"?

-• Answer: This mining community became known as the Comstockers due to their search for Comstock silver in the area.
+• Answer: The mining community in Virginia City became known as the Comstockers due to their search for Comstock silver in the area.
+This name has since become synonymous with the town’s mining heritage.

 • Question: What makes Virginia City a popular tourist destination today?